yshui/runa-adventure/src/introduction.md

 So yeah, I am writing a Wayland compositor (actually, more like a library for compositors).
 Since I am in this rabbit hole already, I thought I might as well document my journey through it.

-This series isn't meant to be a tutorial about how to write a Wayland compositor in Rust (although, if this project is successful I would need to write one of that too).
+This series isn't meant to be a tutorial on how to write a Wayland compositor in Rust (although, if this project ends up being successful, then I would need to write one of those too).
 It's more of a record of my struggle with Rust and/or Wayland.
-Consequently, these chapters aren't going to have a logical order.
+Consequently, these chapters aren't going to be in a logical order, I am just writing things down as I encounter them.

 ## Why?